 Image credit: Milena Kremakova

 This series is made up of posts developed from the Accelerated Academy series of conferences.
-The first event, held in Prague in December 2015 and hosted by the Czech Academy of Sciences, explored power, acceleration and metrics in academic life.
-The second event, held in Leiden in December 2016 and hosted by the Centre for Science and Technology Studies (CWTS), investigated temporality, evaluation and politics.
-Contributions, compiled below, come from a wide range of disciplinary perspectives and explore the history, development and structure of audit cultures in higher education, digitally mediated measurement and the quantification of scholarship.
-This series was coordinated by Mark Carrigan (@) and Filip Vostal (@).
+Contributions, compiled below, come from a wide range of disciplinary perspectives and explore the history, development, and structure of audit cultures in higher education, digitally mediated measurement, and the quantification of scholarship.
+This series is coordinated by Mark Carrigan (@) and Filip Vostal (@).
 Videocasts of the conference can be found on the Sociological Review blog.

 The Accelerated Academy